SnowBroScott/emberhold-canonical/docs/status.md

 **Emberhold is a ONE-module product with ONE module.** Registers are aesthetic only. **Fitness (Forge) is the sole module, it is not built, and it is scoped to the Draper household.**

-> **`master-spec.md` owes ZERO folds.** Regenerated 2026-07-29 against a full read, then amended the same session for the marker's shipped shape, the answered RLS question, the kid-marker cancellation finding, the arrival-gate exemption rule, and the breached redemption deadline. **The next spec pass is not owed until new design truth accumulates.**
+> **`master-spec.md` owes ZERO folds.** Regenerated 2026-07-29 against a full read; amended 2026-07-30 against a full read for the shipped redemption fix, the corrected quest-approval posture, and the two-kinds-of-adult finding.

 > **`north-star.md` is current.** One sentence still drifts: *"the auth email is now load-bearing in a way it wasn't"* — sender identity is fixed, only deliverability remains.
-Its own small pass, or fold it into the next spec session.

 ---